I-131 Radioiodine therapy - 200 mCi

 Possible Side Effects

-I-131 Radioiodine therapy is generally safe, but side effects may include:
+I-131 therapy is generally safe, but some patients may experience:

 Conclusion